-UCAS tariff: 64.
-A-levels: usually DD/DDE or equivalent.
+UCAS tariff: 48.
 Applications from students with non-standard qualifications are also welcomed.
 Acceptance may be subject to an admissions test and/or interview.

-Learning Outcomes
+16 Learning Outcomes

 Successful completion of the Foundation Year will enable students to:

 - Demonstrate knowledge of the foundational concepts and principles associated with economics and business, and an ability to evaluate and interpret these within the relevant areas of study - Present, evaluate and interpret qualitative and quantitative data, in order to develop lines of argument - Make sound judgements in accordance with basic theories and concepts of the subjects under study - Evaluate the appropriateness of different approaches to solving problems related to their proposed area of study and/or work - Communicate the results of their study/work accurately and reliably, and with structured and coherent arguments - Undertake further study at undergraduate level and develop new skills